The King’s Trust Group Company

 The Privacy Notice tells you:

-Prince’s Trust Group Company is a registered charity number (1200643) in England and Wales.
+The King’s Trust Group Company is a registered charity number (1200643) in England and Wales.
 Our principal office is 8 Glade Path, London SE1 8EG.

 We are registered as a data controller with the Information Commissioner’s Officer (ICO) Registration number ZB436540